godotengine/godot-docs/classes/class_quat.rst

 Description
 -----------

 A unit quaternion used for representing 3D rotations.
+Quaternions need to be normalized to be used for rotation.

-It is similar to :ref:`Basis<class_Basis>`, which implements matrix representation of rotations, and can be parametrized using both an axis-angle pair or Euler angles.
-But due to its compactness and the way it is stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating-point errors.
+It is similar to Basis, which implements matrix representation of rotations, and can be parametrized using both an axis-angle pair or Euler angles.
+Basis stores rotation, scale, and shearing, while Quat only stores rotation.

-Quaternions need to be (re)normalized.
+Due to its compactness and the way it is stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating-point errors.

 Tutorials
 ---------